StuartRiffle/ragtag-tiger/README.md

 python ragtag.py --help
 ```

-It contains something like this:
+It looks something like this:
 ```
 Options:
   -h, --help             Show this help message and exit